tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 [Crash Recovery](#crash-recovery))
 or after state sync (see [State Sync](#state-sync)).

-`QueryState` is a read-only copy of `ExecuteTxState` as it was after the last `Commit`, i.e. after the full block has been processed and the state committed to disk.
+`QueryState` is a read-only copy of *ExecuteTxState* as it was after the last `Commit`, i.e. after the full block has been processed and the state committed to disk.

-Tendermint Core currently uses the Query connection to filter peers upon connecting, according to IP address or node ID.
-For instance, returning non-OK ABCI response to either of the following queries will cause Tendermint to not connect to the corresponding peer:

-* `p2p/filter/addr/<ip addr>`, where `<ip addr>` is an IP address.
-* `p2p/filter/id/<id>`, where `<is>` is the hex-encoded node ID (the hash of the node's p2p pubkey).

-Note: these query formats are subject to change!

 #### Snapshot Connection